speedie1337/spmenu/README.md

 it, and lets the user choose an option and sends the selected option to standard output.

+In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`.
+Alternatively you may use `spmenu_desktop` which lists .desktop entries instead of $PATH.

 It is designed to integrate well with my [dwm](https://dwm.suckless.org) fork, [speedwm](https://codeberg.org/speedie/speedwm).

 ### Special features